Fred Sandback

 Fred Sandback (August 29, 1943 – June 23, 2003) was an American minimalist conceptual-based sculptor known for his yarn sculptures, drawings, and prints.
-His estate is represented by David Zwirner, New York.
+His estate is represented by David Zwirner.

 Life and work

 Frederick Lane Sandback was born in Bronxville, New York where, as a young man, he made banjos and dulcimers.
 He majored in philosophy at Yale University (BA, 1966) before studying sculpture at Yale School of Art (MFA, 1969) where he studied with, among others, visiting instructors Donald Judd and Robert Morris.